stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/08_psd_computation.md

         label: fig:create-psd-collection
         number: 1
         filename: screenshot_create_psd_collection.png
-        caption: The psd collection with the time window looper node and the compute psd looper children node.
+        caption: The psd collection with the time window looper collection node with the processing stack and the compute psd looper children.

     looper-component-preferences:
         label: fig:looper-component-preferences